 UROP Program Eligibility

-Any incoming first year student who has been admitted and will be attending the University of Michigan - Ann Arbor Campus during the Fall 2016 - Winter 2017 Academic Year OR
+Any incoming first year student who has been admitted and will be attending the University of Michigan - Ann Arbor OR

-A student who is currently attending the University of Michigan - Ann Arbor Campus and will have Sophomore standing during the Fall 2016 - Winter 2017 Academic Year
+A student who is currently attending the University of Michigan - Ann Arbor and with Sophomore standing.

-For more information about this program you can send an email to email@example.com or call us at 734.615.9000.
-Please be sure to include your UMID number and/or U-M Uniqname in all your correspondence.
+For more information about this program, email email@example.com or phone 734.615.9000.
+Please be sure to include your UMID number and/or U-M uniqname in all your correspondence.